jon-brandy/hackthebox/Categories/Pwn/Bon-nie-appetit/README.md

 ### OVERLAP FD POINTER TO __FREE_HOOK() and Overwrite it to system()

 - In this condition, the bigger chunk (0x81) can be used to overlap the `FD Pointer` of the chunk at index 2 to `__free_hook()`.
-- At the process of that overlap, we can specify another fake size field to 0x21, this size_field FD is __free_hook().
+- At the process of that overlap, we can specify another fake size field to 0x21 (we overlap size field of chunk index 2), this size_field FD is __free_hook().
 - Then we can start allocate /bin/sh strings with size of 0x28 and allocate system() with size of 0x28.
 - Finally just free chunk index 0, to trigger system"/bin/sh").